kjd/idna/README.md

 ## Command-line tool

-The package supports command-line usage to convert a single domain between its Unicode and ASCII-compatible forms.
+The package supports command-line usage to convert domain names between their Unicode and ASCII-compatible forms.
 It can be run either as a module (`python3 -m idna`) or, once installed (such as with `uv tool` or `pipx`), via the `idna` script:

 ```bash
 $ uv tool install idna